-Brian O’ Driscoll (born 21 January 1979) is a former Irish professional Rugby Union player.

-Brian O’ Driscoll (born 21 January 1979) is an Irish professional Rugby Union player.
-He captained the Ireland Rugby team from 2004 up until 2013 Six Nations and captained Leinster Rugby for three seasons from 2005/6 – 2007/8.
+He was the captain of the Ireland Rugby team from 2004 -2012 and captained Leinster Rugby from 2005 until the end of 2008 season.
 He captained the British and Irish Lions for their 2005 tour of New Zealand.
-Registered at University College Dublin RFC, he plays at outside centre for the Irish provincial team Leinster.
+Registered at University College Dublin RFC, he played at outside centre for the Irish provincial team Leinster.

-O’Driscoll has 133 Test caps, 125 for Ireland (83 as captain), and 8 for the British and Irish Lions.
-During this time he has scored 45 tries for Ireland and 1 try for the Lions in 2001, making him the highest try scorer of all time in Irish Rugby.
-He is 8th-highest try scorer in rugby union history, and the highest scoring centre of all time.
+O’Driscoll is the most-capped player in rugby union history, having played 141 test matches – 133 for Ireland (83 as captain), and 8 for the British and Irish Lions.
+He scored 46 tries for Ireland and 1 try for the Lions in 2001, making him the highest try scorer of all time in Irish Rugby.
+He is the 8th-highest try scorer in international rugby union history, and the highest scoring centre of all time.